arachsys/montage/docs/files/structure.md

 # [Yamaha Montage](/montage/) file format: top-level structure

-X7U, X7L and X7A files all have an identical structure, but dump different subsets of the Montage's storage.
+Montage X7U, X7L and X7A files all have an identical structure, but dump different subsets of the internal storage.
 In particular, to load an X7L file into the user bank, just rename the file with an X7U extension.
 Similarly, to load an X7U file into a library slot, just rename it with an X7L extension.

+MODX X8U, X8L and X8A files also have the structure described in this document, apart from the different extension and file version in the header.
+The detailed content of some of the data blocks may differ, however.

 Unless otherwise specified, in what follows all indices are zero-based, all sizes, lengths and offsets are bytes, and integers are in big-endian order.